 * Research in 1989 by Charles A. Nelson, PhD.
 Professor of Paediatrics Boston Children’s Hospital, Published with the Harvard Medical School

 This is a brain development chart published by Harvard medical school in 1989.
 A child’s golden period of language development is between birth to 5 years old.
-Before they were born, they were already listening to lots of speeches, and when they are born, their hearing senses are constantly absorbing all sounds around them, as they develop their tongue muscle, they are typically ready to make sounds and speak words between 8 to 12 months old.
-All the languages that are exposed to children before 5 years old could be essentially thought of as their native languages and there could be as many as possible.
+Before they were born, they were already listening to loads of speeches, and when they were born, their hearing senses were constantly absorbing all sounds around them.
+As they began to develop their tongue muscle, they were typically ready to make sounds and speak words between 8 to 12 months old.
+Essentially, all the languages exposed to children before 5 years of age can be thought of as native languages and there can be as many as possible.

 - Will my child experience a speech delay if we start with multiple languages?

 Possibly.
 Research shows that vocabularies for bilinguals frequently seem to perform at lower levels than monolinguals, the reason being that bilingual children have to learn two different labels for everything.
 Research by Mayo clinic in the US shows a monolingual child has between 200-300 word vocabulary when he/she is 2 years old, and 900-1000 word vocabulary when he/she is 3 years old; this number will need to be halved for each language for a bilingual child.
 However if a child still prefers to use gestures rather than vocalizations to communicate by the time they are 18-24 months old, parents should seek help from a speech therapist.

 - Should I translate while teaching my child multiple languages?